Updated on by

 - Too light to hold a straight line in some instances

 The Greenworks 27032 is a very budget friendly priced edger.

 It works great for smaller yards and simple projects.
 Don’t expect it to have the same power or cutting ability as a gas powered model, but it is very effective at general edging maintenance.

 It has a 12 amp motor which is plenty for most people and has a adjustable depth.

 The handle is also adjustable to accommodate users of all heights.

 As long as you have the right expectations of what a electric edger is capable of doing – this model will fit the bill.

 My choice for the best edger for the average homeowner is the BLACK+DECKER LE750.
 It is priced right and powerful enough for most jobs.
 For the money, it can’t be beat.

 Picking the perfect edger for your lawn doesn’t need to be a difficult undertaking.
 You’ll be able to quickly and easily select the best edger for your situation once you consider the features you need, the budget you have, and the type of engine that’s best for your yard

-I’d love to hear more from you – please leave a comment below or send me an email.
+I’d love to hear more from you – please leave a comment below.